Luann00/Luann00/README.md

 I'm a Master's student in Information Systems at the University of Cologne and currently in my second semester.
 Since July 2024, I've been working as a software engineering working student, with a focus on frontend development using Vue.

-I’m driven by a love for solving real problems with code and for continuously expanding my knowledge.

 ---

 ### 💻 My Current Tech Stack